 To ride shoulder-in, make a 10-metre circle in the corner of the long side of the arena, to encourage the correct bend.
 On the long side, bring the horse’s forehand (shoulder) off the track, as if you were going to ride another circle.
 When the shoulders and forelegs leave the track, control the degree of bend to othe inside by keeping a contact on the outside rein.
 Your inside leg should remain at the girth, maintaining impulsion and encouraging the forward and sideways movement.
 Keep your outside leg behind the girth, to prevent the hindquartrs from swinging out.
 Sit centrally and look between the horse’s ears, keeping your shoulder in line with your horse’s shoulder.

-A horse is said to be ‘straight’ when his forehand (shoulder) is in line with his hindquarters and he is using both hind legs equally.
+Straight A horse is said to be ‘straight’ when his forehand (shoulder) is in line with his hindquarters and he is using both hind legs equally.
 This then helps ensure that the horse’s weight is balanced over the front and back end of his body.
 It is developed by consistently working both sides of the body equally – ie, on both reins.
 This is important as most horses are crooked, in that they have a strong and a weak side, much the same as we are right or left-handed.

+Suppleness This term is applied when a horse is able to work through his back without any signs of tension in the muscles.
+In fact, he should be physically and mentally free of all tension, so that he can apply himself fully to the task in hand.
 When you school your horse, you can tell if he is loose and relaxed by the contented, happy (hopefully!) expression on his face, the tell-tale signs being the eyes and ears.
 And do his back and tail – which should be slightly lifted – swing rhythmically in time with the movement of his back?
 Is his mouth closed (he can, however, ‘mouth’ the bit gently)?
 And can he stretch his neck forward and down in walk, trot and canter?
 If he can – and he’s showing all of these signs – then you’ve cracked it!
 And don’t worry about any soft ‘snorting’, as that’s also a sign that your horse is mentally relaxed.

-means encouraging your horse to accept the aids willingly and without any tension.
+Throughness Means encouraging your horse to accept the aids willingly and without any tension.
 It is the term used to describe the energy coming from the hindquarters working ‘through’ a supple and swinging back into an accepting and elastic contact with the bit, which allows the horse to develop elasticity and cadence within the paces.

-The horse is flexed in the direction of travel.
+Travers The horse is flexed in the direction of travel.
 The forehand (shoulder) stays on the outside track, the hindquarters on the inside.
 Travers is a good suppling and straightening exercise.
 It is best performed along the wall or fence line of the school, or on the centre line at an angle of 30 degrees to the direction in which the horse is travelling.
 The wall (or fence line) helps the rider control and maintain the angle of the bend.

 Also known as ‘quarters in’, ride the movement by flexing the inside rein and bending the horse in the direction of travel, using the outside rein to control the amount of flexion and bend.
 Keep your outside leg slightly behind the girth to bring the quarters onto an inner track.
 Your inside leg should stay in the ‘normal’ position, guarding the horse’s forehand (shoulder) and pushing the horse forward.
 Your inside leg also encourages the hind leg to step under the horse, to encourage engagement of the back end.
 Move your weight very slightly in the direction of travel.

-In balance and with self-carriage, with no leaning on the rein.
+True way of going In balance and with self-carriage, with no leaning on the rein.

-This helps a horse’s obedience to the sideways pushing aids.
+Turn-on-the-forehand This helps a horse’s obedience to the sideways pushing aids.
 In this, the horse’s hindquarters move around the inside foreleg.
 You must have a good walk rhythm to start with, with the horse bent in the direction away from the movement of the hindquarters.
 Therefore, he bends to the right if the quarters are pushed to the left.
 He must also cross his hind legs while stepping with his front legs almost on the same spot.